Pelham-Lab/rhythmidia/README.md

 ## Race Tube Images
 1. Crop your scanned race tube image as desired, leaving some background on either edge
 2. No need to make your image greyscale, fix its rotation, or increase contrast- Chonidia will take care of all of this internally!
-3. Race tube images can be .tif, .png, .jpg, .jpeg, or .svg
+3. Race tube images can be .png, .tif, .tiff, .jpg, .jpeg, or .svg

 ## Rhythmidia out of the Box
 1. The first time you open a new installation of the program, you will be prompted to select a working directory from which the program will by default get race tube images and to which the program will by default save data<br />